open-mmlab/mmrotate/docs/en/tutorials/customize_dataset.md

 There are three ways to concatenate the dataset.

-1. If the datasets you want to concatenate are in the same type with different annotation files, you can concatenate the dataset configs like the following.
+1. If the datasets you want to concatenate are of the same type with different annotation files, you can concatenate the dataset configs like the following.

    ```python
    dataset_A_train = dict(